Chart Color Schemes

 Robinvale features high concentrations of group households, with a higher-than-average median household size

 Family households account for 68.2% of all households, including 28.7% couples with children, 26.4% couples without children, and 10.4% single parent families.
-Non-family households constitute the remaining 31.8%, with lone person households making up 22.8% and group households comprising 9.3%.
+Non-family households constitute the remaining 31.8%, with lone person households at 22.8% and group households comprising 9.3%.
 The median household size is 2.9 people, which is larger than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households